 Anytime an email is sent by online transmission, it is sent through Port 25.
 This channel is used for data communications between an email server and an email client.
 Due to increasing security concerns, many Internet Service Providers (ISP) block Port 25, the normal send email port.
 Blocks are also done to help stop direct to MX spamming, considered a constant source of unwanted spam as well as open proxies and relays involving Internet clients.

 However, this frequently blocks legitimate home and office email transmissions as well when these restrictions are put into place without any warning.
-Users then log into their email to discover computer can not send email.
+Users then log into their email to discover computer cannot send email.

 How to check Port 25 blocking